Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 Can you get any added extras with motorhome insurance?

-There are plenty of useful extras you can add to your motorhome insurance policy.
+There are plenty of useful extras you can add to your motorhome insurance policy, for an additional cost.
 These include:

 • Breakdown cover – with roadside assistance to get you to a garage quickly if you break down.